 1 mile = 3 laps

-Count on P&O Cruises to provide a proper promenade deck.
-To complement Oriana’s elegant, multi-tiered stern, her promenade wraps around the ship’s theatre, Anderson’s bar and the Lord’s Tavern.
+Count on P&O Cruises to provide proper promenade decks.
+To complement Oriana’s elegant, multi-tiered stern, her promenade wraps around the ship’s theatre, Anderson’s Bar and the Lord’s Tavern.
 Traditionalists will be delighted to find that it’s well equipped with deckchairs and loungers, plus the obligatory games and pastimes.
 Anyone for deck quoits?

 1 mile = 3.5 laps